 The North Face

-Okay, so a cross-body bag probably isn’t the most practical type of luggage for hauling breathing apparatus and tents up the side of a snow-covered cliff face in the Himalayas.
+Okay, so a cross-body bag for men probably isn’t the most practical type of luggage for hauling breathing apparatus and tents up the side of a snow-covered cliff face in the Himalayas.
 But if you were going to use one for that, you’d probably still opt for The North Face.

 The brand’s bags have become the gold standard for everyone from hardened mountaineers to South-London roadmen.
 And with a customer base that diverse it must be doing something right.

-In between making high-performance sportswear and the best retro sneakers ever to walk the Earth, Nike has somehow found the time to churn out some of the most popular cross-body bags going.
+In between making high-performance sportswear and the best retro sneakers ever to walk the Earth,

 Pricing is reasonable, designs are classic, and aside from that, you can expect subtle swoosh branding aplenty and sleek, sporty styling as standard.